 How and where do you sell books in today's market?

 The most common retail outlets for children’s books are bookstores, libraries, schools, and internet stores such as amazon.com or B&N.com.
 But books are also sold to book clubs (like Scholastic, or Children’s Book of the Month, etc.) as well as specialty stores such as airport shops, toy stores, children’s clothing or maternity stores, museum shops, and the like.
+Ebooks are another market, but print has always been more popular than ebooks for the children's market.

 Unless he or she is self-publishing, authors are generally not very involved in the sales process.
 The process of getting a published book into a book buyer’s hands is essentially handled by the publisher’s sales department, and involves the following chain of command: publisher - distributor/wholesaler - fulfillment house - retailer - book buyer.